honzaflash/axds-challenges-solution/python-data-debug/README.md

+# About the solution
+I apologize because I probably didn't solve the challenge as intended in regards to time
+- it took me about 45min to fix the bugs
+- then the next day I spent a little over an hour on refactoring and optimizing the code with the tools I was most comfortable with - maps and filters
+- You *may want to disregard the following work* since it was way past the time limit
+- knowing that NumPy arrays are more efficent I took some time to refresh and expand my basic knowledge of it
+  - while studying the docs I created a separate `run-with-nmpy.py` (this probably took me about about 2 hours)
+- then I got carried away and spent about 3 hours (heh) adding command line arg parsing and making the functions more generic
+- *I had fun (re)learning these python libraries* and did it mostly just for myself.
+Since I had the code however, I went ahead and submitted it as well.

 # Axiom Data Science - Mini Challenges - Python Data Debugging

 Welcome and thank you for continuing the Axiom interview process!